We are so grateful for the amazing support of the Herne Hill community and all of our regular customers, thank you!

 2021 - Moon Lane wins Children’s Bookseller of the Year and Book Retailer of the Year at the BA awards.

-2019 - Our third shop Moon Lane Books & Toys in Ramsgate opens.
+2019 - Our third shop in the UK, Moon Lane Books & Toys in Ramsgate opens.

 2017 - Moon Lane Ink CIC launched in 2017, a community interest company dedicated to raising equality in children's books with equality of access, representation and roles in the publishing industry.